Geometric allocation approach to accelerating directed worm algorithm: Present approach

-We demonstrate here that the present worm algorithm indeed reduces the diffusive behavior of worm position.
-Figure~\ref{fig:P} shows the probability distribution of the distance between two kinks (the head and tail of the worm) for the square-lattice case with $L=128$ after 256 worm shifting or scattering processes since the insertion.
-The present worm exhibits the much broader distribution than the classical worm does.
-Worms removed at $(x,y)=(0,0)$ before 256 worm processes are not shown in Fig.~\ref{fig:P} but counted in the distribution normalization.
+We demonstrate here that the present worm algorithm indeed enhances the diffusivity of the worm head.
+Figure~\ref{fig:P} shows the probability distribution of the difference between the coordinates of the two kinks (the worm head and tail) in the classical and the present worm updates for the $L=128$ square lattice Ising model at the critical temperature.
+The coordinates were measured 256 worm shifting or scattering steps after the insertion.
+The distribution in the present worm update is much broader than in the classical worm update.
+The removed worms at $(x,y)=(0,0)$ before 256 worm steps are not shown in Fig.~\ref{fig:P} but counted in the normalization.

-The tail of the distribution of kink distance is well approximated by a Gaussian distribution.
-We estimate the variance of the Gaussian distribution after 64, 128, and 256 worm shifting or scattering processes for $L=128$ on the square lattice, and find the linear growth of the variance as a function of the number of processes, as shown in Fig.~\ref{fig:P_r}: $\sigma^2 \propto s$, where $\sigma^2$ is the estimated variance and $s$ is the number of processes.
-In Fig.~\ref{fig:P_r}, although some faster decay is seen in the distribution after 64 scattering processes of the present worm, the tails of the distributions after 128 and 256 processes are well fitted to the Gaussian form until longer distance.
-The distribution of distance in the present algorithm is much broader: the variance in the present approach grows approximately 6 times as fast as that in the classical approach does, as a function of the number of worm shifting or scattering processes.
-These observations clearly show that the present method successfully reduces the diffusive nature of the worm random walk, which is expected to make sampling more efficient.
+The distribution tail of the kink distance is well approximated by a Gaussian distribution, as shown in Fig.~\ref{fig:P_r}.
+We estimated the variances of the Gaussian distributions 64, 128, and 256 local worm steps after the insertion.
+In Fig.~\ref{fig:P_r}, although some faster decay is observed in the distribution after 64 scattering steps of the present worm update, the tails of the distributions after 128 and 256 steps are well fitted to Gaussian distributions up to longer distances.
+We found a linear growth of the variance as a function of the number of local worm steps, as shown in the inset.
+The variance in the present worm update is six times as large as in the classical worm update.
+These observations indicate that the present method successfully enhances the diffusivity of the worm head, which is expected to improve sampling efficiency.